bramstroker/homeassistant-powercalc/docs/source/troubleshooting/faq.rst

 -----------------------------------------------

 New LUT files are created by measuring the light bulbs using an automated script.
 To run this script you'll need the bulb itself, a smart plug , some technical affinity and some time.
-See [Contributing new light](https://github.com/bramstroker/homeassistant-powercalc/wiki/Contributing-new-lights) for some documentation how to do this.
+See :doc:`/contributing/measure` for some documentation how to do this.

 When you can't contribute for whatever reason you can request a new light model on the `discussion section <https://github.com/bramstroker/homeassistant-powercalc/discussions/categories/request-light-models>`_.
 However it is no certainty if and when it will be added.